Skip to main content

 What this does in the current implementation:

-• switches both auth capability ids to the kl-auth-plugin RBAC provider pair
+• switches both auth capability ids to the rbac provider pair supplied by kl-plugin-auth

 • enables action-level authorization using the fixed SDK-owned role matrix